steverhall/askgpt/README.md

 zsh> ls -a
 ```

-To acceept askgpt's response, press enter.
+To accept askgpt's response, press enter.
 To cancel, backspace over text or press CTRL-C.

 ## Standard ChatGPT requests